-- Sometimes whales buys in-game packs and gives chests in gifts tab, they have a chance to reward your alliance with alliance credits.
+- Sometimes whales buy in-game packs and give chests in the gifts tab, they have a chance to reward your alliance with alliance credits.

 Obviously the fastest way to get more Alliance Credits is to be in an active top alliance and with quite a lot of whales.
 Alliances like that can get big and strong pretty fast so if you are playing as F2P player, it’s worth trying to join them.